taotriad/BabySomnia/BEcause_hints.md

 * Enjoy JiU and (especially) Gahyun's facial expressions in this music video.
 * The abandoned amusement park used for the music video is [Yongma Land](https://en.wikipedia.org/wiki/Yongma_Land) in Jungnang District, Seoul.
   The park has been used in [multiple other K-pop videos](https://www.reddit.com/r/dreamcatcher/comments/p0t5dt/yongma_land_kpop_idols/).
-* This is Dreamcatcher's interpretation of summer song.
-Normally summer songs from Kpop bands deal with water, sun, dancing, etc. But this is Dreamcatcher we're talking about.
+* This is Dreamcatcher's interpretation of a summer song.
+Normally summer songs from K-pop bands deal with water, sun, dancing, etc. But this is Dreamcatcher we're talking about.
   In South Korea it's traditional to tell horror stories during summer, since getting the chills is supposed to help cool you down when it's hot weather.